unoplatform/uno/doc/articles/getting-started/portingApps.md

 * copy contens of XAML page
 * convert .vb code to .cs code, and insert it to .cs page - but do not remove constructor, with `this.InitializeComponent();`.
 From App.xaml.vb, convert only code you added.
 Take care of "namespace" - should be same as in .xaml (and as in manifest), without "\_Uno" and "Shared" sufixes.

-You have to copy also Package.appxmanifest - especially, app capabilities etc. - but new instance of this file would be in APPNAME_Uno.UWP, not in APPNAME_Uno.Shared.
+You have to copy also Package.appxmanifest (especially, app capabilities etc.) and Assets folder - but to APPNAME_Uno.UWP, not to APPNAME_Uno.Shared.

 Now, you can Unload your (old) APPNAME project (right click in Solution Explorer), not only to make VStudio using less memory and start faster, but also to be sure you don't mistakenly change something in your old code.